Refugee Training Alliance

 International Rescue Committee

-Operating in 40+ countries and 26 U.S. cities, the IRC works with refugees to survive, recover, and regain control of their futures — from emergency relief to long-term resettlement and economic integration.
+Operating in 40+ countries and 26 U.S. cities, the IRC works with refugees and migrants to survive, recover, and regain control of their futures — from emergency relief to long-term resettlement and economic integration.

 Resettlement & Integration